MartinsOnuoha/MartinsOnuoha/README.md

-You'd mostly find bits and pieces of source codes in this space.
-Some of them subjective, and that's fine, this is an experimental space.
-It's alright if you don't understand half of what's in here, I don't either.
+This is an experimental space.
+It's alright if you don't understand half of what's in here, You're not alone.

 ![image](https://static01.nyt.com/images/2016/08/05/us/05onfire1_xp/05onfire1_xp-superJumbo-v2.jpg)